 - You cannot bind a variable with an unboxed type in a top-level binding. - You cannot bind a variable with an unboxed type in a recursive binding. - You may bind unboxed variables in a (non-recursive, non-top-level) pattern binding, but you must make any such pattern-match strict.
+(Failing to do so emits a warning -Wunbanged-strict-patterns (page 88).)
 For example, rather than: